 A person who is an eligible voter in elections for both a staff and student member conducted pursuant to section 1(d) should choose to vote in only one category as determined by their principal activity or as they so elect.

-Subject to the approval of the Chancellor and the policies made by Academic Board, a student member of Council elected in accordance with section 2(b) may intermit their studies without creating a casual vacancy in accordance with section 5 of Regulation 7.1.1 - Elections.
+Subject to the approval of the Chancellor and the policies made by Academic Board, a student member of Council elected in accordance with section 2(b) may intermit their studies without creating a casual vacancy in accordance with section 5 of Regulation 7.1.1 – Elections and is designated as an enrolled student during that period of intermission.

 An ordinary meeting of the Council shall be held at least six times in each calendar year in accordance with a schedule of meetings approved by the Council, subject to the following: